Life can get so busy with worrying about and caring for others, especially as a mom! It’s important to show love for yourself and practice self-care!

 3: Start an “I’m Awesome Because…” Journal

 This is exactly how it sounds.
 I know I tend to be hard on myself.
-It can be helpful to think of the things I am good it.
+It can be helpful to think of the things I am good at it.
 Again, if you need to start simple, “I’m awesome because I got out of bed today.”
 That is good enough!
 Each day will get easier for you to find something you think you are awesome at.

 4: Start a “1 Challenge and 3 Positives Journal”